oneops/oneops.github.io/admin/getting-started/installing-vagrant-image.md

 ==> default: All done at : 15:28:54
 {% endhighlight %}

-At this stage the OneOps web application is up and running on the VM port 3000.
+At this stage the OneOps web application is up and running on the VM with the web apllication available on port 3000.
 It is mapped to port 9090 on the host machine.

-You have completed the OneOps installation.

 Go to [http://localhost:9090](http://localhost:9090) to access the user interface and start by signing up for an account.